esch3r/VimTutorials/README.md

 ## There many resources for learning Vim.
    Some of these resources may prove to be more useful to you than this document.
-That said, exercises provided here are constructed in such a way each build on each other.
+Exercises provided below are constructed in such a way each build on each other.
 Consider this resource as a supplement to the links given below.
 Before doing that start 'vimtutor'
   - [Learn vim For the Last Time: A Tutorial and Primer](https://danielmiessler.com/study/vim/)